peterpeterparker/daviddalbusco.com/src/blog/stylo-another-kind-of-rich-text-editor.md

 Plugins are applied using plain vanilla JavaScript and the Selection API is also used to detect and apply transformations.

-That’s why, regardless of what will happen to the deprecated API, Stylo is built for the future.
+That's why, regardless of what happens to the deprecated API, Stylo is built for the future.

 *****